 A person is also deemed to be a beneficial owner of any securities of which that person has a right to acquire beneficial ownership within 60 days.
 Securities that can be so acquired are deemed to be outstanding and to be beneficially owned by such person for the purposes of computing the ownership and percentage ownership of such person, but are not deemed to be outstanding for purposes of computing the ownership or percentage ownership of any other person, except with respect to the ownership and percentage ownership of all directors, director nominees and executive officers as a group.
+Figures in the table below are calculated assuming the exercise, prior to the Cum-Dividend Date, of Parent PSOs that vest within 60 days after March 31, 2025.

-Immediately following the Spin-Off, we expect to have approximately 553,275,513 Company Shares outstanding.
-This does not include any derivative holdings of Parent Shares, as they will not entitle their respective holders to receive Company Shares in the Spin-Off.
+Immediately following the Spin-off, we expect to have approximately 552,735,960 Company Shares outstanding.
 The actual number of Company Shares to be distributed will be determined as of the Cum-Dividend Date and will depend on the actual number of Parent Shares outstanding (excluding Parent Shares held by Parent) as of the Cum-Dividend Date.

 The persons and entities listed below do not have different voting rights from other holders of Company Shares.
-To the extent our directors, officers and employees own Parent Shares as of the close of business on the Cum-Dividend Date, they will participate in the Spin-Off on the same terms as other holders of Parent Shares.
+To the extent our directors, officers and employees own Parent Shares as of the close of business on the Cum-Dividend Date, they will participate in the Spin-off on the same terms as other holders of Parent Shares.